Learn-TypeScript/understanding-typescript/README.md

         - A decorator is a function you apply to a eg class when the class is defined.
 Is not needed for the class to be instantiated.
         - Decorator Factories gives us more power to configure what the decorator does internally.
         - When we have multiple Decorator Factories assigned in a class the decorators get executed bottom up.
-        - You cannot use a decorator that is finetuned for classes elsewhere.
+        - You cannot use a decorator that is finetuned for classes, elsewhere.
         - You can add decorators to: inctance property of a class, to a setter / getter, to a method, or a parameter.
         - When adding a dec to an instance property of a class, the dec gets 2 arguments:
             - 1. target = the istance property prototype.
 Note: if it was a static property, it would infer to the constructor function.